guilhermerera/ignite-design-system/README.md

 ### 🎯 Project Goal

 The goal was to learn how to work with Figma and how to create a design system on it.
-Also, how to get all that information set up with TailwindCSS in a React project, advanced techniques such as Component Composition, documenting and testing the UI with Storybook integrated with Jest, a little bit of Radix and more.
+Also, how to get all that information set up with TailwindCSS in a React project, advanced techniques such as Component Composition, documenting and testing the UI with Storybook integrated with Jest, a little bit of Radix and deploying on GitHub Pages using Actions.

 <br>